-Unschooling can also erase many of the negative experiences that often accompany a public school education for these free-spirited little people.
+Unschooling can also erase many of the negative experiences that often accompany a public school education for these free-spirited young people.
 Fear of bad grades, for instance, can lead to a child that is socially, academically, and intellectually withdrawn.
 This can then lead to academic withdrawal because they will often stop trying if they feel they cannot succeed.
-Once Unschooling is experienced, these traits often go away and you might even see a decrease in sibling rivalry as more stable familial bonds are created and nurtured.
+Once you start unschooling, these traits often go away and you, as the educator, might even see a decrease in sibling rivalry as more stable familial bonds are created and nurtured.

 Pros of Unschooling

 In 2013, the Journal of Unschooling and Alternative Learning carried out a study that resulted in some interesting findings.
 Written by Peter Gray and Gina Riley, of Psychology Today, here is an excerpt from their release, which you can find HERE.